sordina/sordina.github.io/_drafts/why_quora_sux.markdown

 * So much military stuff
 * Ask rich people dumb stuff
 * Relationship advice for idiots
-* Easily googleable stuff but Quorans are so special, so let's ask them!
+* Easily googleable stuff that makes Quorans feel special, so let's ask them!

 ## Dumb Answers:

 * Let me tell you why your question is dumb, and then not answer it (very popular response)
 * I'm so cool
-* Detailed tangental boring answer
+* Detailed tangental boring answers

 ## Other points of view

-It's funny, I've had this quite-strong reinforced experience with Quora over the last few years and my convictions have become so strong that I'd accepted that my oppinions were almost certainly fact.
+It's funny, I've had this reinforced experience with Quora over the last few years and my convictions have become so strong that I'd accepted that my oppinions were almost certainly fact.
 Until I had a conversation with my friend...